egirling/314_Project_1/README.md

-Scenario: If person was put into cryosleep they were transported to another dimension
+Scenario: If person was put into cryosleep they were transported to another dimension \n
-    Given Bob was put into cryosleep
+    Given Bob was put into cryosleep \\
     When We generate list of people that are transported to another dimension Then Bob is on that list